Use the Graphics settings (main menu: Edit > Project Settings, then select the Graphics category) to apply global settings for Graphics.

 By default, Unity looks at your Scenes and lightmapping settings to figure out which fogA post-processing effect that overlays a color onto objects depending on the distance from the camera.
 Use this to simulate fog or mist in outdoor environments, or to hide clipping of objects near the camera’s far clip plane.
 More info

-See in Glossary and lightmapping modes are not in use, and skips corresponding Shader variantsAn internal version of the Shader that Unity generates according to the specific combination of Shader keywords and their status.
-If you add more keywords to the Shader, you increase the number of possible combinations, which results in more Shader Variants.
+See in Glossary and lightmapping modes are not in use, and skips corresponding Shader variantsA verion of a shader program that Unity generates according to a specific combination of shader keywords and their status.
+A Shader object can contain multiple shader variants.
 More info

 See in Glossary.